hongmaoxiao/zustand/readme.md

 ## Memoizing selectors (this is completely optional)

 You can change the selector always!
 But since you essentially pass a new function every render it will subscribe and unsubscribe to the store every time.
-Most of the time it will bearly make a difference, but when you're dealing with dozens of connected components it is a good habit to memoize your selectors with an optional second argument that's similar to Reacts useCallback.
-Give it the dependencies you are interested in and it will let your selector in peace, which is faster and saves memory.
+It's not that much of a big deal, unless you're dealing with hundreds of connected components.
+But you can still memoize your selector with an optional second argument that's similar to Reacts useCallback.
+Give it the dependencies you are interested in and it will let your selector in peace.

 ```jsx
 const book = useBookStore(state => state.books[title], [title])